European Federation of Centres of Research and Information on Sectarianism: Criticism

 In his conclusion Willy Fautré notes that FECRIS has remarkable associates in the various European countries: though they are founded on French secularism, they are associated in Russia with hard-line Orthodox clergy, and in Austria and Germany with the Catholic and Lutheran churches, "which desperately try to slow down the erosion of their membership and to keep their dominant position in society".
 The research proved, according to Fautré, that FECRIS and its associates deny freedom of religion, pressure parents of converts to new religious movements and impede the freedom to organize by such organizations, discriminate against new religious movements and stigmatize them through the media, spread rumors and lies, and focus only on smaller religious groups, not on larger institutionalized churches.

 In 2022, FECRIS's representative in Russia, Archpriest Alexander Novopashin, described Ukrainians as "Satanists."
 Following this, the secretary of the Security Council of Russia announced that the Russo-Ukrainian War was for the sake of "de-Satanization," describing Jews, among others, as "Satanic" groups that needed to be eradicated.
 As of December 2022, Novopashin remains affiliated with FECRIS.

 FECRIS has been strongly criticized for its support of its Russian associations and their longstanding involvement in anti-Ukrainian propaganda.
 Russian associations, and the Russian FECRIS activist Alexander Dvorkin, who was its vice-president from 2009 to 2021, and who in 2022 was still part of its board of directors, distinguished themselves by working together with the Kremlin and the Russian Orthodox Church to justify Russia's war in Ukraine, attribute its cause to Western sectarian movements (Baptists, Pentecostal Christians, Scientologists, Greek Catholics and Neo-Pagans), and denounce anti-war dissidents to the Russian authorities.

-After these criticisms were formulated in the press, FECRIS published on its website a message of support for the Ukrainians, erased any reference to its Russian associations on the site, without however denying them publicly or ruling on the membership of Alexander Dvorkin to his Board of Directors.
+After these criticisms were formulated in the press, FECRIS published on its website a message of support for the Ukrainians, erased any reference to its Russian associations on the site, without however denying them publicly or ruling on the membership of Alexander Dvorkin in their Board of Directors.